flatwhatson/flycheck-guile/README.md

 ### Guix

-This package is not yet available from [Guix][guix].
+This package is available on [Guix][guix].

-An "unofficial" recipe is available [here][guix-package] in the interim.
+It can be installed to your user profile with `guix install emacs-flycheck-guile`.

 ### Manual installation

-To install it manually, download this code, add the directory to your Emacs `load-path`, and `(require 'flycheck-guile)` somewhere in your Emacs configuration.
+To install it manually, just download this code add the directory to your Emacs `load-path`.

 ## Usage

+Call `(require 'flycheck-guile)` somewhere in your Emacs configuration to load the checker.

-The checker will automatically activate in `scheme-mode` buffers with `geiser-mode`, where `guile` is the current scheme implementation.
+Once loaded, the checker will automatically activate in `scheme-mode` buffers with `geiser-mode`, where `guile` is the current scheme implementation.

 ## Troubleshooting

 If it seems like the checker is not working, try running `M-x flycheck-verify-checker guile` for some diagnostics.

+It may also be useful to run `M-x flycheck-compile guile`, which shows the full compilation command and its output.

 If the checker is working, but can't find your guile modules (ie. reporting "no code for module" errors), make sure that you have correctly configured